-Most companies around the world have started mandatory work-from-home arrangements.
-For some, this is a new experience telecommuting and working remotely.
-Here are some tips to maintain balance in your life while keeping productivity high.
+Here are some tips to maintain balance in your life, while keeping productivity high.

 Start your day with intention and a schedule

 Plan your days with to-do lists.
-Creating lists and intentions for your days will help keep our minds motivated and keep our days meaningful as we complete and strike these tasks off the list.
-I found it’s best for me when I create some form of routine and start work at relatively the same time every day.
+Doing so creates intention for your days, and will help keep our minds motivated and our days meaningful as we complete and strike tasks off the list.
+Personally, I found it’s best for me when I create some form of routine and start work at relatively the same time every day.

 Feel professional by looking professional

-Besides your mental state, some of us are probably still attending meetings via video calls.
+Besides your mental state, many of us are probably still attending meetings via video calls.
 Looking professional during those meetings will help keep the work tone on for your coworkers too.

-For me, I keep my pyjamas to bedtime, and stay in active wear on work days I have planned exercise into.
-This way I have less laundry to deal with, as well!
+For me, I keep my pyjamas to bedtime, and stay in active wear on work days I plan to exercise.
+This way, I have less laundry to deal with as well!

 Have a dedicated work space

 Studies have shown that sleep quality is hindered when you work in your bedroom.
-Most of us may not have the luxury to have a study room, or enough space for all the adults at home to fit into a working space during this period.
+However, most of us may not have the luxury to have a study room, or enough space for all the adults at home to fit into a working space during this period.

 Allocate time for exercise

 With all the commute time saved, we should have less of an excuse to not exercise.
 But without heading out of the house to go into the office, it might be difficult to hit the recommended 10,000 steps a day.
 You can be more mindful of the tendency to turn into a couch potato by working active time into your schedule right from the start.

 Don’t forget to get some sunshine too.
-If you are not required by law to stick within your home, do take a walk outside for some Vitamin D and fresh air, both of which are essential for our body and mind to function well.
+If you are not required by law to stay within your home, do take a walk outside for some Vitamin D and fresh air, both of which are essential for our body and mind to function well.

 Also, sitting for prolonged periods is bad for your back and also causes muscle tightness, so get on your feet.
 If you have not tried a standing desk, get creative by stacking some books and fashioning one out of your existing furniture at home.
 Here’s a life hack I came across: create a budget-friendly, height adjustable standing desk out of your ironing board!

 Keep your space organised